Dollar rises from three-month lows after Fed paints gloomy picture

 "The risk of a second wave outweighed the Fed's 'zero forever' message and the FX market took a distinctly risk-off mood, with a typical reaction," said Marshall Gittler, Head of Investment Research at BDSwiss Group.

-High-beta currencies heavily geared towards global growth, such as the Australian dollar <AUD=D3> and the Norwegian crown, <NOK=D3> led losers in the currency space, falling 1% in early London trading.
+High-beta currencies heavily geared towards global growth, such as the Australian dollar and the Norwegian crown, led losers in the currency space, falling 1% in early London trading.

 "That's been the follow-through, and it's played into a broad rebound in the dollar," said Rodrigo Catril, FX analyst at National Australia Bank in Sydney.